 - Check out the book: Taking Charge Of Your Fertility by Toni Weschler.

-- Book a private session with me to learn how to chart, how to resolve your symptoms, and get all your personal questions answered in one place.
+- Book a Cycle Consultation with me to learn how to chart, how to resolve your symptoms, and get all your personal questions answered in one place.

 2. Nourish your cyclic, womanly body

 Beyond temperatures, you need to nourish your body for your hormones to flow in just the right amounts, and therefore minimize PMS symptoms.
 Check out my other article on PMS, painful breasts & moodswings to learn what specifically is necessary for hormonal vitality.